MicroLED: Television

 Samsung has also debuted at 2024 CES their Transparent MicroLED display.

 LG has also debuted at 2024 CES their microLED display, called LG MAGNIT.

 In terms of microLED microdisplay, Jade Bird Display launched 0.13" series of MicroLED displays which has an active area of 0.13" (3.3 mm) in diagonal and a resolution of 640X480 for AR and VR display products.

 Apple reportedly invested billions of dollars in development of microLED displays in the years leading up to 2024, intending to transition its products to the technology beginning with the Apple Watch Ultra, before ultimately abandoning the effort after deciding it was unviable.
 However, the company is reportedly still "eyeing microLED for other projects down the road".

+Optical Interconnects

+MicroLED's can be densely arranged in an array and coupled onto fiber optic cable to transmit communication information at up to 1Tbs while keeping power consumption and BER lower than traditionally used laser diodes or silicon phtonics to transmit such information.